-Writing an e-mail and sending a fax
+Writing an email and sending a fax

-Reply to a customer complaining about the food /service at your establishment.
+Reply to a customer complaining about the service at your small business.

 Respond to a request from a prospective customer about the variety of dishes served at your restaurant that would be suitable for a person with diabetes.

-5.6 Practical lesson management (Ref: CAPS, page 15, 3.2)
+5.6 Practical lesson management (Ref: CAPS, page 16 - 3.2)